Ribbon Communications (NASDAQ:RBBN) Updates FY 2022 Earnings Guidance

-Ribbon Communications (NASDAQ:RBBN – Get Rating) last posted its earnings results on Tuesday, February 15th.
-The communications equipment provider reported $0.01 EPS for the quarter, missing analysts’ consensus estimates of $0.13 by ($0.12).
-Ribbon Communications had a return on equity of 24.37% and a net margin of 4.99%.
-During the same quarter last year, the firm earned $0.81 EPS.
-As a group, research analysts forecast that Ribbon Communications will post 0.29 earnings per share for the current fiscal year.
+Ribbon Communications (NASDAQ:RBBN – Get Rating) last posted its quarterly earnings data on Tuesday, February 15th.
+The communications equipment provider reported $0.01 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.13 by ($0.12).
+Ribbon Communications had a negative net margin of 20.97% and a positive return on equity of 5.10%.
+During the same quarter in the prior year, the firm earned $0.81 earnings per share.
+On average, equities research analysts predict that Ribbon Communications will post 0.16 earnings per share for the current year.

-Several large investors have recently modified their holdings of RBBN.
-BlackRock Inc. increased its stake in shares of Ribbon Communications by 2.1% in the fourth quarter.
-BlackRock Inc. now owns 6,569,239 shares of the communications equipment provider’s stock worth $39,744,000 after buying an additional 138,234 shares during the last quarter.
-Barclays PLC increased its stake in Ribbon Communications by 148.6% during the fourth quarter.
-Barclays PLC now owns 107,794 shares of the communications equipment provider’s stock valued at $653,000 after purchasing an additional 64,433 shares during the last quarter.
-D. E. Shaw & Co.
-Inc. increased its stake in Ribbon Communications by 15.0% during the fourth quarter.
-D. E. Shaw & Co.
-Inc. now owns 467,891 shares of the communications equipment provider’s stock valued at $2,831,000 after purchasing an additional 60,973 shares during the last quarter.
-Morgan Stanley increased its stake in Ribbon Communications by 81.9% during the third quarter.
-Morgan Stanley now owns 121,714 shares of the communications equipment provider’s stock valued at $728,000 after purchasing an additional 54,808 shares during the last quarter.
-Finally, Millennium Management LLC bought a new stake in Ribbon Communications during the fourth quarter valued at $295,000.
-Institutional investors and hedge funds own 65.31% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the stock.
+Royal Bank of Canada raised its holdings in shares of Ribbon Communications by 26,877.8% during the second quarter.
+Royal Bank of Canada now owns 4,856 shares of the communications equipment provider’s stock valued at $37,000 after acquiring an additional 4,838 shares during the period.
+Wells Fargo & Company MN grew its position in Ribbon Communications by 85.2% during the 2nd quarter.
+Wells Fargo & Company MN now owns 53,112 shares of the communications equipment provider’s stock worth $404,000 after purchasing an additional 24,438 shares in the last quarter.
+Morgan Stanley raised its stake in Ribbon Communications by 81.9% during the 3rd quarter.
+Morgan Stanley now owns 121,714 shares of the communications equipment provider’s stock valued at $728,000 after purchasing an additional 54,808 shares during the period.
+UBS Group AG lifted its holdings in shares of Ribbon Communications by 72,905.0% in the third quarter.
+UBS Group AG now owns 14,601 shares of the communications equipment provider’s stock valued at $87,000 after purchasing an additional 14,581 shares in the last quarter.
+Finally, Two Sigma Investments LP acquired a new stake in shares of Ribbon Communications in the third quarter worth $221,000.
+Institutional investors and hedge funds own 65.09% of the company’s stock.

 Ribbon Communications Company Profile (Get Rating)